-The Executive Board of the EOSC is a body of representatives from the research and e-infrastructures communities, appointed by the European Commission.
+The Executive Board of the EOSC was a body of representatives from the research and e-infrastructures communities, appointed by the European Commission.
+Its mandate ended in December 2020, and many of its tasks were picked up by the EOSC Association in early 2021.

-The Executive Board is chaired by Karel Luyben (European Association of Universities of Technology – CESAER) and Cathrin Stöver (GÉANT).
-All Executive Board members are appointed in a personal capacity and represent pan-European organisations of relevant for the EOSC implementation, for example large pan-European research infrastructures, eInfrastructures, public research organisations, universities, public research funding organisations and industry organisations.
+The Executive Board was chaired by Karel Luyben (European Association of Universities of Technology – CESAER) and Cathrin Stöver (GÉANT).
+All Executive Board members were appointed in a personal capacity and represented pan-European organisations of relevant for the EOSC implementation, for example large pan-European research infrastructures, eInfrastructures, public research organisations, universities, public research funding organisations and industry organisations.

 Minutes from all the EOSC Executive Board meetings can be found here.